ALAN GOURGEY QC

 +44 (0)20 7306 firstname.lastname@example.org

 Civil fraud is one of Alan’s main areas of practice and on in which he has been recommended by the legal directories for many years.
-“Super bright and very quick” as well as “very commercial”, Alan’s experience covers deceit and bribery, misappropriation and claims for breach of duty across a wide variety of subject areas from joint venture disputes to private equity litigation.
+“Outstandingly good on his feet” as well as “very commercial”, Alan’s experience covers deceit and bribery, misappropriation and claims for breach of duty across a wide variety of subject areas from joint venture disputes to private equity litigation.
 He is also known for his skill in international asset tracing, where his excellent advocacy skills make him ideal for dealing with freezing injunctions and search orders.

 His recent work includes:

-- Interactive Technology Corporation v Ferster: claim for breaches of fiduciary duty, misappropriation of assets and other wrong doing in respect of operation of an online gaming business.
+- Interactive Technology Corporation v Ferster EWHC 2896 (Ch): claim for breaches of fiduciary duty, misappropriation of assets and other wrong doing in respect of operation of an online gaming business.
 Together with an unfair prejudice position.

 - An ICC arbitration involving fraud claims against a major bank arising out of the Madoff fraud.